Token OPS

 LP Token Operations

-Cross-Chain Swaps
+Token Swaps

 For TON-to-token swaps, users create TON transfer transactions with specific EVM parameters.
-The sequencer processes this into a Merkle message that includes wrapped TON deployment.
+The sequencer processes this into a message that includes wrapped TON deployment.
 After the DEX pool executes the swap and locks tokens on the EVM side, users receive their TVM version of the exchanged token.